What is the RMC?

 - Engage multiple modes of learning (visual, auditory, kinesthetic, etc.).

 - Normalize and de-stigmatize mushrooms and their many uses.
 Promote a better understanding of fungal biology, and the role of fungi in soil science.

-- Create a world with better soil, and greater ecological health.
+- Create a world with cleaner soil and water and greater ecological health.